 Users who were familiar with Blackboard Learn screens prior to May 15th will notice the following differences:

-1: The login screen (loyno.blackboard.com) will has different appearance.
+1: The login screen (loyno.blackboard.com) has a different appearance.
 However, it still asks for a username and password, and provides a link to help for Blackboard users.

 3: A new Navigation Panel on the left-hand side of the screen provides options for accessing individual courses, the Blackboard Calendar, My Grades, and other Blackboard tools and university resources.